Organ Trail: Gameplay

-The endings are different depending on the difficulty.
-On Easy and Normal, upon reaching Save Haven, they must collect 6 fuel cans to power to generator to open the bridge, therefore granting access to Safe Haven.
-On Difficult and Suicide, the player must collect the cans, 8 this time, but upon powering the generator, a giant squid-like creature will appear out of Safe Haven.
-This boss battle has two phases: the first is the player driving while avoiding the squid's tentacles.
-The second is to shoot the squid while also shooting its tentacles.

-Director's Cut
+Director's cut

 The Organ Trail's popularity led its developers to start a Kickstarter to fund a "director's cut" of the game based on fan feedback and suggestions.
 The Director's Cut features a number of changes to the original game, including a customizable protagonist instead of the above preset characters, "choose-your-own-adventure" style random encounters, boss fights, in-game achievements and online leaderboards.
 While the original game has been described as a "1:1 pure parody" of The Oregon Trail, the developers decided The Director's Cut should stand on its own as a title that pushed beyond the source material.

 In contrast to the original game which is free to play, The Director's Cut is a commercial product.
 It was released for iOS and Android devices on August 9, 2012.
 It debuted for Linux, Mac, PC and Android via The Humble Bundle.

 Reception

 The game received "generally favorable reviews" on all platforms except the PC version, which received "average" reviews, according to the review aggregation website Metacritic.